jnguyen727/jnguyen727/README.md

 ### Vincennes University
 **Head Early College Mathematics Tutor** | Mar 2024 – May 2024
-Previously, I served as Head Mathematics Tutor for the Early College Program at Vincennes University, where I mentored first-generation like myself, helping them strengthen mathematical understanding and academic confidence.
+Previously, I served as Head Mathematics Tutor for the Early College Program at my high school, ran by Vincennes University, where I mentored first-generation students like myself, helping them strengthen mathematical understanding and academic confidence.

 ---